hashicorp/tfc-workflows-tooling/docs/USAGE.md

 ### Workdir and Bind mount

-Since tfci is executing within a Docker container, the `upload` command needs to access your repository's configuration directory declared with the `--directory` flag on the host machine.
+Since Tfci is executing within a Docker container, the `upload` command needs to access your repository's configuration directory declared with the `--directory` flag on the host machine.

 In order to configure this, you will need to set both a Working directory for the container as well as a bind mount from the host machine.